Gianni has put together this Jokata to have the basic techniques of Jo practiced on several attackers.

 As far as I am concerned, we are already planning outdoor lessons with Maurizio Volpe for the beginning of the new year 2021.
 At the beginning of the health emergency, I feared that interest would wane greatly.
 Instead, the different groups stick together according to what I see and hear.
 We just have to be patient and see what happens, when we can finally start again, but I'm confident!

 In fact, on June 20, 2021, an "outdoor" seminar with Maurizio Volpe took place in Novara, where Gianni was also present in a wheelchair and discussed the future of our Aikido after the death of Yoshigasaki Sensei with the others.
-Only one month later, on July 20, 2021, the funeral ceremony for Gianni took place in the Chiesa di San Martino in Novara with the participation of his family and numerous aikidoka from Piedmont, Lombardy and Ticino.
-Requiescat in Pace.
+Only one month later, on July 20, 2021, the funeral ceremony for Gianni took place in the Chiesa di San Martino in Novara with the participation of his family and numerous aikidoka from Piedmont, Lombardy, Ticino (CH) and Bonn (DE).